Chart Color Schemes

 The level of cultural diversity witnessed in Hughes was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Hughes was found to have more cultural diversity than most local markets, with 16.4% speaking a language other than English at home and 26.4% born overseas.
-Christianity is the main religion in Hughes, comprising 43.6%.
-However, Judaism is overrepresented at 0.5%, compared to the Australian Capital Territory's 0.3%.
+Hughes had a higher cultural diversity than most local markets, with 16.4% speaking a language other than English at home and 26.4% born overseas.
+Christianity was the predominant religion in Hughes, comprising 43.6%.
+Judaism, however, was more prevalent in Hughes at 0.5%, compared to the Australian Capital Territory's 0.2%.

 Frequently Asked Questions - Diversity